Temporary walls are so New York. Just mention plans to build a non-permanent wall to non-New Yorkers and you’ll get some seriously quizzical looks.

 Some still look the other way and others flat out prohibit them.
 Meanwhile, temporary wall companies are working with management companies and customers to find solutions that won't violate building codes, but will still be cost-effective and efficient, considering that walls are often built for rentals.

-Options are often being limited to partial walls (that stop at least one foot from the ceiling) and bookshelf walls, which are considered furniture.
+Options are often being limited to partial walls (that stop at least one foot from the ceiling) and bookshelf walls (see '9 Bookshelf Walls You Can Live With') which are considered furniture.

 Communication with the temporary wall company and building management is important in order to avoid code-related problems (and the possibility of, say, the super or the fire department showing up one day to rip your wall out).